These ideas were created for the old die-cuts but many of the new die-cuts are similar.

 Die-cut Substitutions

-I also noticed that many of the new die-cuts are pretty similar to the old ones (only smaller) so in a lot of the layouts they can be used instead.
-A lot of times the smaller size will be an asset because they don't take up so much space on the page.
+Many of the new die-cuts are pretty similar to the old ones (only smaller) so in a lot of the layouts they can be used instead.
+Often the smaller size is an asset because they don't take up so much space on the page.

-It would be pretty easy to pick the 7 or 8 most commonly used die-cuts and laminate either the die cut or the stencil to use as a pattern.
+Pick the seven or eight most commonly used die-cuts and laminate either the die-cut or the stencil to use as a pattern.
 (Or cut some patterns out of old manila folders.)

 Using the Stencil Part of the Die-cut